 Table 2.
-Similarity Scores Adding the Cosine Similarity Method
+Similarity Scores Using the AMC Default Matching Algorithms + Cosine Similarity Method

-We notice that we have an increased number of matches (+3), and that the similarity score for several matches has improved.
+We notice that we have an increased number of matches (+2), and that the similarity score for several matches has improved.
 For example, the “tr_dst” column is now aligned to the blank header.
 This shows that our approach allows performing schema matching on columns with no headers.